Pradumnasaraf/DevOps/docs/golang/introduction.md

 Go modules are a dependency management system that makes dependency version information explicit and easier to manage.
 Go modules are the future of dependency management in Go.

-`go mod init github.com/username/repo` - creates a new module, initializing the go.mod file that describes it.
+`go mod init github.com/username/repo` creates a new module and initializes the `go.mod` file.

-- `go mod tidy` - command will add any missing modules necessary to build the current module's packages and dependencies.
-It will also remove any unused modules that don't provide any relevant packages.
-It will update the go.mod file and the go.sum file.
+- `go mod tidy` adds missing dependencies and removes unused ones.
+It updates both `go.mod` and `go.sum`.

-- `go mod verify` - command will verify dependencies have expected content.
+- `go mod verify` checks that downloaded dependencies match the expected content.

 - `go list -m all` - command will list all modules needed to build the current module, as well as indirect and test dependencies.

-- `go get` - command will add dependencies to current module and install them.
+- `go get` adds or updates dependencies in the current module.

 - `go list -m -versions <module name>` - command will list all available versions of a module.